EPW sextics vs EPW cubes: Introduction

-\item $Y_A:=\{[U]\in G(3,W)|\ \dim (\bigwedge^2 U\wedge W)\cap A\geq 2 \}$ is the EPW cube associated to $A$. \end{enumerate} Appropriate double covers of these loci are polarised hyper-K\"{a}hler manifolds of $K3^{[n]}$-type, respectively: the double EPW sextic $\widetilde{X}_A$ of Beauville-Bogomolov degree $2$ and dimension 4, and the double EPW cube $\widetilde{Y}_A$ of BB degree $4$ with divisibility $2$ and dimension 6.
-Those form two of the few known locally complete families of polarised hyper-K\"ahler manifolds that are explicitly described \cite{O2,IKKR1}.
+is the EPW cube associated to $A$. \\ When $A$ is general, canonical double covers of $X_A$ and $Y_A$ were constructed; they are polarized hyper-K\"{a}hler manifolds of $K3^{[n]}$-type: the double EPW sextic $\widetilde{X}_A$ of dimension 4, and the double EPW cube $\widetilde{Y}_A$ of dimension 6 \cite{O2,IKKR1}.

-The aim of this paper is to describe Hodge theoretical and geometric relations between double EPW sextics and double EPW cubes.
-As a result, we answer a problem posed in \cite{PPZ} proving that the period domain of double EPW cubes is the quotient of the period domain of double EPW sextics and that the quotient map is defined through the association $\widetilde{X}_A\mapsto \widetilde{Y}_A$.
-We consider next the Conjecture 1.1 from \cite{NOb} in the case of double EPW sextic and cube proving that the moduli spaces of minimal degree elliptic curves on them are one-dimensional.
-Moreover, these moduli spaces are isomorphic for a pair corresponding to the same Lagrangian $A$.
+Recall that for any hyper-K\"{a}hler manifold $X$ there is a natural integral nondegenerate quadratic form on $H^2(X,\mathbb Z)$ called the Beauville-Bogomolov-Fujiki (BBF) form.
+The BBF is used to classify families of polarised hyper-K\"{a}hler manifolds.
+In this case, double EPW sextics have polarisation of BBF degree 2, whereas double EPW cubes have polarisation of degree 4 and divisibiility 2 with respect to the BBF.